bobthemighty/codefiend-site/content/mustapo.md

 A system is available if it responds to a request.
 It's unavailable if it's down for maintenance, or just kaput.

 Think about the required up time for your system.
 Maybe you are building a system that has to run 24x7 and supports some horrendously expensive financial process.
 Maybe you're building a system that runs a batch job once a week.
 If it fails the first time, but succeeds on the 8th attempt, is that okay?
 Is it okay if it's not available at the weekend?
-How many times per day can a user see the "oops, we know there's a problem here."
+How many times per day can a user see the "oops, we know there's a problem here" message?

 If your system is _down_, does that matter?
 What will it cost you?

-To increase availability, we can look at redundancy of critical components, like database servers, or we can construct fancy deployment systems where we roll out a new version to 1% of traffic at a time.
+To increase availability, we can look at redundancy of critical components, like database servers, or find ways for individual components to fail gracefully.

 A broken system doesn't respond when it's needed.